ACCESS-NRI/mkdocs_resolve_absolute_urls_plugin/README.md

 The ACCESS-Hive Docs website is covered by the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

 However, the material linked to from ACCESS-Hive Docs is covered by various licensing agreements.
 Our users should directly refer to the terms and conditions of any material they are using to understand their rights and responsibilities.

+## Ackowledgements
+This project is based on work from [OctoPrint/mkdocs-site-urls](https://github.com/OctoPrint/mkdocs-site-urls).
+We thank the original authors for their contributions and for making their work available under an open license.